In search of an antidote for misinformation.

 When I was a professional rollerblader, over twenty years ago, traveling the world to perform in demos, exhibitions and competitions, I was all-in on the crazy conspiracy bandwagon.
 I owned Behold a Pale Horse, the dense, schizophrenic tome that touched on every conspiracy of the time (no matter how obscure), from aliens to AIDS to JFK to the Illuminati.
 It was a must-have book for anyone who seriously believed that the truth was out there.
 This was the early-to-mid nineties.

 A small stack of secretive government papers made their way back to the States after one fateful trip to Australia.
 The papers arrived Xeroxed, stapled together and heavily redacted.
 They numbered probably fifteen to twenty pages in total.
-And just like the VHS viewings, the low-tech production value made the content of the papers feel even more clandestine.
+And just like the VHS viewings, the low-tech production value made the content of the papers feel even more covert.
 And credible.

 Back in California we devoured the leaked government papers.
 Voraciously.
 We couldn’t get enough of the revelations of UFO crashes and alien races and secret governmental agencies.
 We tried to decipher the redacted sections.
 And we searched for hidden meanings.
 We made copies and handed them out to our friends.
 And they shared them with their friends.
 YouTube didn’t exist yet, but for the mid-nineties this was about as viral as you could get.

 I was working with my skate sponsor at the time, Roces, to develop the first inline skate designed specifically for the kind of stunt skating that we were doing.
 When it came time to name the skate, the decision was obvious.
 We called the world’s first aggressive skate the “Majestic 12,” after one of the secret organizations profiled in the leaked papers.